openflighthpc/concertim-ansible-playbook/ansible/README.md

 ## Clone this git repository and checkout the correct tag

-This git repository contains the ansible playbook to build and configure a Concertim MIA.
-The playbook is intended to be ran on the MIA machine itself.
+This git repository contains the ansible playbook to build and configure Alces Concertim.
+The playbook is intended to be ran on the Concertim machine itself.
-To that end it needs to be downloaded to the MIA machine.
+To that end it needs to be downloaded to the Concertim machine.

 This git repository is a private repository, so you will need to provide credentials to clone it.